zamsyt/pixler/README.md

 `downscale <factor> <image input> [image output]`

 `unrepeat <image input> [image output]` - Automatically downscale image to 1:1 format by removing repeated lines of pixels.
 Warning: any intentional repeated lines will also be eliminated.
+Works only with non-interpolated images.